Kishan-savaliya203/AdventureWork_salesanalysis_dashbord/README.md

          -Total orders:₹ 25.2K
          -Return rate: 2.2%

+➡️ Revenue is incresing linearly with time.

-➡️ Most orders coming from accessories category followed by bikes category.
+➡️ Most orders coming from 'Accessories category' followed by 'Bikes category'.

-➡️
+➡️ Most ordered product type is 'Tires and Tubes' and most returned product type is 'Shorts'.

+➡️ Average revenue generated per customer is ₹ 1.4K.

+➡️ High number of the orders coming from 'Average income level' followed by 'Low income level'.

+➡️ By bracking orders by occupation then we see that 'Profetionals' are on top followed by 'Skilled Manual'.

+➡️ Our top  customer by revenue is Mr.Maurice shan.